hakavlad/tird/README.md

 +————————————————————————————————————————+—————————+
 ```

-Files encrypted with `tird` (cryptoblobs) cannot be distinguished from random data without knowledge of the keys and have no identifiable headers. `tird` produces cryptoblobs that contain bilateral [randomized padding](https://en.wikipedia.org/wiki/Padding_(cryptography)#Randomized_padding) with uniform random data (PURBs).
+Files encrypted with `tird` cannot be distinguished from random data without knowledge of the keys and have no identifiable headers. `tird` produces cryptoblobs that contain bilateral [randomized padding](https://en.wikipedia.org/wiki/Padding_(cryptography)#Randomized_padding) with uniform random data (PURBs).
 This minimizes metadata leaks from the file format and makes it possible to hide cryptoblobs among other random data.

-For more details, refer to the [specification](https://github.com/hakavlad/tird/blob/main/docs/SPECIFICATION.md).

 ## Hidden User-Driven File System and Container Format